Bachata is the perfect date night experience

 Groote Post | Darling Hills Road | Darling | +27 (0)22 497 2825

-Read more about markets in Cape Town and surrounds in our overviews of markets in Cape Town, markets in the City Bowl, markets in the southern suburbs, markets in the northern suburbs and markets in the Cape Winelands.
+Read more about markets in Cape Town and surrounds in our overviews of markets in the City Bowl, markets in the southern suburbs, markets in the northern suburbs and markets in the Cape Winelands.
 Be sure to read our 10 speciality markets in Cape Town and surrounds.

 Follow us on Twitter, like us on Facebook, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!